GustavoPeredo/Big-Avatar-Gnome-Shell-Extension/README.md

 ## Installation from Source

-1. Download the zip and extract it or clone the repository.
+1. Download the zip and extract it or clone the repository

 2. From the project folder, run: